-A Liberal Arts Education and the Study of History
+A Liberal Arts Education & the Study of History

 The tradition of the liberal arts traces its roots back to the ancients who sought to educate people in a manner that emphasized clear thinking, strong communication, sound ethics, and wise leadership.

 These principles have been nurtured, revived, and promoted through the centuries as successive generations of people saw the value of an educational model that produced individuals inspired to lead society toward the greater good and to do so in a manner that reflected integrity and wisdom.

 What are the attributes of a sound liberal arts education?
 First, it stresses the importance of a close relationship between faculty and student by which intellectual and communicative skills can be sharpened through accountability.
 Smaller, more intimate settings allow for the transfer of life knowledge as well as academic knowledge.
 These settings also allow for debate and discussion, fostering respect for others and leading to the development of conviction that will guide the future leaders in their actions.